As you step out onto the balcony, the world around you is bathed in a warm, golden glow.

 Because of this naturally flattering and beautiful light, taking pictures during the golden hour usually results in better-looking pictures.

-You don’t have to do go out of your way to avoid common photography problems that usually occur at other times during the day, such as harsh shadow and chromatic aberration.
+You don’t have to go out of your way to avoid common photography problems that usually occur at other times during the day, such as harsh shadow and chromatic aberration.

 This is because the golden hour radiates smooth light, which is pretty similar to the lighting usually found in studios.